oguzhanKomcu/Api_Gateway_Sample_Project/README.md

 <img src="http://mustafabas.me/Images/Uploads/1_5uiljeete7o-u0klbk1kpgjpeg_size.jpeg" width="500" height="300">

+# What is Docker ?

+It is an open source 'container' technology.
+Docker is a technology that provides virtualization thanks to hundreds or even thousands of isolated and independent containers on the same operating system.
+It enables easy installation, testing, operation and deployment of our web applications.
+In addition, it significantly reduces server costs.

+### What are the advantages?

+- Docker does not use Hypervisor and does not host a fully loaded operating system, so it is up and running in seconds.
+- Docker stores all the infrastructure requirements of your software as code. (versioning) This is one of the most important features of Docker.
+With this feature, you can easily navigate, reproduce or share your software on different service providers.
+- Docker can do great things with very few resources.
+The main reason for this is the container technology it uses.
+- When unexpectedly high traffic hits your applications, 1000's of containers are ready within seconds and shoulder your load.
+- Docker puts your applications on a standard footing, making them work the same on every platform.

 # What is Jenkins ?

 Jenkins is a CI (Continous Integration) tool that automates the structural processes that are required dynamically in a software project, allowing the project to be quickly and easily reported, and easily tested and fixed.